 True beauty is the result of being loved by a beautiful God.
 It’s not the result of an hourglass figure or silky smooth skin.
 Some of us have heard this teaching for years.
 But pregnancy tests it.
 Are we really going to stand on the truth?
 Are we going to embrace it, believe it, and in so doing, honor God with our faith?

-2. Pregnancy trains us to value truth over emotion.
+2. It trains us to value truth over emotion.

 A second way pregnancy sanctifies is by training our minds.
 Think of it like spiritual exercise.
 You know how athletes sometimes train with ankle weights?
 They put an additional burden on themselves so their bodies will build endurance.
 Pregnancy hormones are like ankle weights for the soul.
 For nine months (and a few months postpartum) our emotions run amok.
 We feel tears spring to our eyes when our favorite restaurant changes the menu.